teresa-m/training-material/topics/digital-humanities/tutorials/open-refine-tutorial/tutorial.md

 >
 {: .hands_on}

+# Run a Galaxy Workflow on your cleaned data

+Congratulations, you have successfully cleaned your data and improved its quality!
+But what can you do with it now?
+This depends on your aims as a researcher.
+For us, it is interesting to extract further information from the data.
+To make it easy for you, we created a so-called workflow, which links all the tools needed to do this analysis.
+We wanted to know, from what year the museum had the most objects and what they were.
+You can follow along and answer those questions with us, or explore the Galaxy tools on your own, to adapt the analysis to your needs.
+In this case, be sure to check out our other tutorials, particularly the introductory ones.

+## How to find and run existing workflows

 > <hands-on-title>Run a Galaxy workflow on your dataset</hands-on-title>
 >
 > There are different ways to import or create a workflow to Galaxy.
 Let's assume that you have imported a workflow to your Galaxy account.